 - Individual guidance meetings with the careers consultant with responsibility for your course.
 Discussions with consultants are confidential, impartial and non-directive.

 - A careers education programme of workshops and training events on career choice, further study, job search and recruitment processes as well as time out.

-- Assistance with obtaining career related summer vacation work through the VACWORK programme.
+- Advertisements for career related summer vacation work through the Work Experience and Internship programme.

 - A Personal Development Programme designed in conjunction with academic staff and operating in selected disciplines.

-- A careers information centre with online access and containing up to date reference and take away materials on different careers, further study options in Ireland and overseas, employers and job hunting.
+- A Careers Information Centre with online access and containing up to date take away materials on different careers, further study options, employers and job hunting.
 A range of assistive technology is available in the Careers Service, which enables disabled students to access careers information.

 - Organised recruitment and information activities.

 - Vacancy and other information relating to opportunities with employers or course providers.
 This information will be made available through e-mail and at the careers website.

 - Filmed practice interviews with a careers consultant for which there is a fee.

 - Vocational guidance software (Prospects Planner) accessible on the web and in the Careers Information Centre.